soheilpalermo/python-challenge/README.md

 Repository Structure
 This repository contains two main directories:

-- PyBank: Analyzes financial records
+- PyBank: Analyses financial records
-- PyPoll: Modernizes vote-counting processes
+- PyPoll: Modernises vote-counting processes
 Each directory contains:

 - main.py - The main Python script to run for each analysis.